Essential Oils for Skin Inflammation and Acne

 “My daughter has been putting the anti-inflammatory blend on her feet before bed every night and

 her skin has completely cleared up!
-Now half of her dance team wants to order some!” –
+Now half of her dance team wants to order some!” –Lori P.

 Essential oils also contain anti-bacterial, antiseptic, and antimicrobial properties to fight bacteria that contribute to skin inflammation.
-An overgrowth of bacteria on the skin—especially in hair follicles—may contribute to infection and breakouts.
-Essential oils are also rich in antioxidants that help protect the skin from damage caused by free radicals that can damage cells and contribute to inflammation.
+An overgrowth of bacteria on the skin, particularly in hair follicles, can contribute to infections and breakouts.
+Essential oils are also rich in antioxidants that help protect the skin from damage caused by free radicals, which can damage cells and contribute to inflammation.
 By neutralizing free radicals, essential oils can promote skin healing and reduce the risk of acne scarring.

 • Bacterial Infection: Propionibacterium acnes bacteria thrive in clogged pores, causing inflammation and acne lesions